opulo-inc/lumenpnp/doc/content/en/docs/mechanical-assembly/x-gantry-assembly/index.md

 28. Fit two of the GT2 belt clamps onto the back of the X gantry, and lightly secure them in place with four M5x10mm screws.

 {{< container-image path="images/Screen Shot 2021-12-29 at 6.35.19 PM.png" alt="" >}}

-29. Lastly, we'll mount the top camera and ring light.
-First we'll make the camera subassembly, then mount it to the gantry.
-Begin by placing the ring light facing downwards into the down light mount.
-Then place the down camera mount on top, ensuring that the tab from the down light mount fits into the recess.
-These two prints will pinch the top ring light in place.
-Lastly, fit the top camera into the down camera mount.
-Make sure the connector on the back side of the camera is between the two arms of the down camera mount.

-TODO(picture of putting the top ring light in the diffusor print)

-{{< container-image path="images/Screen Shot 2021-12-29 at 7.40.41 PM.png" alt="" >}}
-{{< container-image path="images/Screen Shot 2021-12-29 at 7.40.52 PM.png" alt="" >}}

-30. Secure the whole stack in place with four M2.5x20mm screws.
-Tighten them down so that all parts are tightly held together, but don't overtorque; these screws are threading into the plastic of a print.

-{{< container-image path="images/Screen Shot 2021-12-29 at 7.41.09 PM.png" alt="" >}}

-31. Mount the top camera and light subassembly onto the back of the X gantry using two M3x14mm screws.

-{{< container-image path="images/Screen Shot 2021-12-29 at 7.44.32 PM.png" alt="" >}}